freeradical13/freeradical13.github.io/index.md

 One bacterium may transfer some genes to another bacterium through various types of horizontal gene transfer:

-1. [Transformation][]: When one bacterium dies, pieces of DNA may be released for uptake by other living bacteria in a state which is ready to take up new genes (this can be simulated by shocking bacteria with certain chemicals, electrical pulses, or heat shock followed by an ice bath).
+1. [Transformation][] occurs when one bacterium dies and pieces of DNA may be released for uptake by other living bacteria in a state which is ready to take up new genes (this can be simulated by shocking bacteria with certain chemicals, electrical pulses, or heat shock followed by an ice bath).
-1. [Transduction][]: A virus infects a bacterium and when copies of that phage end up in another bacterium, they may take with them some of the original bacterium's DNA.
+1. [Conjugation][] is the transfer of genes between a bacterium with [F-Factor][] (or fertility factor) which is a part of the donating cell genome and another bacterium through direct contact through a mating bridge.
+The donor cell is called the [F<sup>+</sup> Cell][f+ cell] if the genes are in a plasmid and the F-Factor genes are transferred or an [Hfr Cell][] if the genes are part of the main chromosome and the F-Factor is used to perform the conjugation but the actual transfer of genes is from another part of the chromosome that tagged along with the F-Factor.
-1. [Conjugation][]: Transfer of genes between a bacterium with F-factor (fertility factor) and another bacterium through direct contact through a pilus.
+1. [Transduction][] occurs when a virus infects a bacterium and when copies of that phage end up in another bacterium, they may take with them some of the original bacterium's DNA.
-1. [Transposition][]: Movement of DNA segments (transposons) between chromosomes and plasmids within a cell.
+1. [Transposition][] is the movement of DNA segments (transposons) between chromosomes and plasmids across cells.

 [Quorum sensing][] occurs when one bacterium releases a signal molecule to communicate with other bacteria to detect and respond to bacteria population density.